 Contract assets: Contract assets include unbilled amounts from projects when revenues recognized exceed the amounts invoiced to customers related to time and materials contracts or volume-based contracts.
 Such amounts are recoverable from customers based upon various measures of performance, including achievement of certain milestones, completion of specified units or completion of a contract.
 Contract assets do not include capitalized costs to obtain and fulfill a contract.
-There were no contract asset amounts as of April 1, 2019 that were required to be reclassified to trade receivables on completion of certain milestones.
+There were no contract asset amounts as of April 1, 2019, pertaining to fixed-price contracts, that were required to be reclassified to trade receivables on completion of certain milestones.

 Contract liabilities: Contract liabilities from contracts arise when amounts invoiced to customers exceed revenues recognized under the cost-to-cost measure of progress.
 Contract liabilities can also include provision for losses on uncompleted contracts or advanced payments from customers on certain contracts.
-During the year ended March 31, 2020, the Company recognized revenue of \$5,332 arising from opening contract liabilities as of April 1, 2019.

 Contract assets and liabilities are reported in a net position on a contract by contract basis at the end of each reporting period.
-As of April 1, 2019, the balances of accounts receivable (net of allowance for doubtful accounts of \$2,172), contract assets, and contract liabilities were \$23,086, \$44,934, and \$5,332, respectively.
+As of April 1, 2018, the balances of accounts receivable (net of allowance for doubtful accounts of \$43,853) and contract assets were \$188,460 and \$89,625, respectively.
+The Company did not have any contract liabilities as of April 1, 2018.